JonathanCamberos/CSS-Database-Summer-Internship-22/README.md

 The Github Copy of the CSS Database is a testing code base for the real CSS Database hosted on Google Apps Script.

 Notes-
+9-5-22
+Up and running, all finalized scripts have been submitted, ready for the year!
 Work in progress 8-8-22,
 database is near 70% completion, will begin merging documentation soon Finished!
 9-7-22